 The phone app requests multiple permissions that can be used only while the wearable device is connected.

-To see all these scenarios in a working app, review the RuntimePermissionsWear sample.
+To see all these scenarios in a working app, review the ExerciseSampleCompose sample on GitHub.

 The following sections explain each of these scenarios.
-For more detailed information about requesting permissions, see Permission-request patterns.
+For more detailed information about requesting permissions, see the Permission-request patterns section.

 Wear app requests wearable permission

 When the Wear app requests a permission for an app running on the wearable device, the system displays a dialog to prompt the user for that permission.
-Your app should request permissions only when it’s clear why the permissions are needed to perform a given operation.
+In your app, request permissions only when it is clear to the user why the permissions are needed to perform a given operation.

 Review the permission principles

-to make sure you are providing the best experience for your users, and remember
+to make sure you provide the best experience for your users, and remember

 to check